 9. You Have Too Many Low-Quality Backlinks

-An important part of an SEO effort is developing a healthy backlink profile.
+An essential part of any SEO effort is developing a healthy backlink profile.
 That means getting links from quality relevant websites.

 Getting links from sites with a very low domain authority (DA) means that this part of your SEO strategy isn’t optimized.
 If your backlink SEO strategy is very poorly done, then you could even be penalized and see a drop in search position even if your on-page/on-site SEO strategy is well done.